Your journey at a glance

 The walking safari begins with a fireside coffee and delicious muffins before heading off on foot to explore some of nearly 2 500 hectares (6 200 acres) of pristine African bush.
 Walkers will be instructed on the identification of various tracks, as well as on the smaller wildlife and plants that live in the park and that are often missed during a game drive.
 End the tour with a newfound appreciation of the bush, having explored the breath-taking landscape beneath the warm African sun.

 Flight to Mana Pools National Park Day 6

 Today, after a wholesome breakfast, you will be transferred to the airstrip for your light aircraft flight to Mana Pools National Park, where you will take a game drive transfer to Kanga Camp.

-Overnight in Mana Pools National Park Day 6 - 9
+Spend 3 nights in Mana Pools National Park Day 6 - 9